rufilboss/lambda/README.md

 ## AWS Lambda Project

-This is my first AWS Lambda project; this lambda function source from AWS S3 bucket where I have images uploaded and convert it to GIF then save it back to AWS S3.
+This is AWS Lambda project; this lambda function source from AWS S3 bucket where I have images uploaded and convert it to GIF then save it back to AWS S3.